speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ### Home Page: Navbar as a list

+No starting command here, keep working with the previous code

 The navbar lacks semantic meaning.
 That is, it's just a few lines of text: it could be a poem, a list of pages, or gibberish.
 We should organize it as a unit.

 Working in `index.html`, remove the `br` tags.
 Make each line a list item in an unordered list.
 To be clear, there should be _one_ unordered list, with the _five_ list items under it.
 When you're done, check your page in the browser to see what it looks like.